 Small Paper Lanterns

-Sometimes it takes only one phrase of a hymn to carry me through the week and that’s what happened for me this past Sunday.
+Sometimes it takes only one phrase of a hymn to carry me through the week.
+That’s what happened for me this past Sunday.
 We sang the hymn, “God of the Bible.”
 (I’ll include all the lyrics for the word nerds.)

 While it wasn’t the first time we’ve sung it, the song is still in the new-to-me song category of our relatively new hymnal.
 My brain snagged again on a line that has caught my attention before, “small paper lanterns, lighting the way.”

 I find this a rich and beautiful metaphor.
-I picture a nighttime garden with flickering paper lanterns lining a path enticing me along paths or into corners I might otherwise have avoided.
+I picture a nighttime garden with flickering paper lanterns lining a walkway, enticing me along a path or into corners I might otherwise have avoided.
 Paper lanterns are by definition fragile, easily destroyed by the elements.
 They don’t last long because of their fragile nature, so I can’t depend on them forever.
 But this song reminds me of their strength—our strength.

 In general, lights have the power to draw our interest.
 When I drive at night and look across a landscape with small, scattered lights, I find myself drawn toward them.
 I imagine walking along in the dark and hoping for some human to be there.
 The light reassures me.
 I am not alone.
 Lights also lead, showing the way ahead whether they be streetlights, headlights, flashlights–even paper lanterns.